Sabena technics: History

 Sogerma services, originally the MRO services provider at EADS Sogerma and based in Bordeaux, brings to the group a new structure capable of providing further support to both civil and military customers as well as an important design office and an entity dedicated to the training and certification of technicians working on all types of Airbus.

-Barfield, renamed “Barfield, a Sabena technics company,” based in Miami, Phoenix, Louisville and Bogota, specializes in the maintenance and repair of components, customized global support packages, management and distribution of spare parts, and Ground Support Test Equipment.
+Barfield, renamed “Barfield, a Sabena technics company,” based in Miami, Phoenix, Louisville and Bogotá, specializes in the maintenance and repair of components, customized global support packages, management and distribution of spare parts, and Ground Support Test Equipment.
 The acquisition of this company consolidates the presence of Sabena technics across the Atlantic.
 This pooling of expertise and resources allows an improved response to the requirements of airlines based in North and South America.

 Sites

 Sabena technics is present across 15 sites worldwide and its head office is based in Paris.
 The group also provides its customers with line maintenance operations at many other airports.
 This deployment is part of a key principle for the company, service proximity.

 At Brussels Airport, Sabena technics employs a workforce of more than 400 person.
 Here, airframe maintenance is carried out on narrow and wide-body aircraft, as well as component repair and overhaul.
 The Brussels site benefits from specialized component workshops and a logistics center.
 It equally houses the heavy maintenance facility of X-air services.
 In July 2014, Brussels site recover his independence under the name of Sabena Aerospace.
 Sabena name having a huge Belgian ancrage (Sabena meaning "Société Anonyme Belge d'Exploitation de Navigation Aérienne").

 At Dinard-Pleurtuit-Saint-Malo airport, the facilities extend over a surface area of 35,000 m2, with a workforce of 650.
 More specifically aimed at regional transport and narrow-body aircraft, these facilities include, in particular: three hangars which can accommodate up to 11 aircraft at the same time, and a painting hangar approved by Airbus, which can accommodate all aircraft up to the Boeing 757.
 This site also houses its JV (Hydrep) with Messier Services, in charge of regional and corporate aircraft and helicopter landing gear overhaul.

 At Nîmes-Garons airport, Sabena technics has 20,000 m2 facilities, with a workforce of over 400.
 Sabena technics also benefits from a site in Marseille (2,170 m2) where follow-up services are carried out on all fire-fighting aircraft belonging to the French Civil Security (Tracker and Canadair) during the forest fire season.
 The activities in Nîmes are more focused on base maintenance of narrow and wide-body aircraft (including the B767/757 and the KC-135), as well as engineering.
 A main hangar, divided into three bays, can accommodate four large aircraft at once.
 It is in Nîmes that the heavy maintenance of the Canadair water bombers of the French Civil Security is carried out during winter time.